yalmohammed1422-dotcom/Visualizing-the-History-of-Nobel-Prize-Winners/NOBEL_README.md

 - Geographic mapping
 - Network analysis of collaborations

-## License

-This project is open source and available under the MIT License.

-## Author

-Nobel Prize Analysis Project

----

 *A data-driven exploration of Nobel Prize winners spanning over a century of scientific, literary, and humanitarian achievement.*

-## Acknowledgments

-Data courtesy of the Nobel Prize organization and public datasets.
-This analysis is for educational purposes.